Algorithms for Recovery and Isolation Exploiting Semantics: Recovery

 The recovery works in three phases.
 The first phase, Analysis, computes all the necessary information from the logfile.
 The Redo phase restores the database to the exact state at the crash, including all the changes of uncommitted transactions that were running at that point in time.
 The Undo phase then undoes all uncommitted changes, leaving the database in a consistent state.

 Analysis

 During the Analysis phase we restore the DPT and the TT as they were at the time of the crash.

 We run through the logfile (from the beginning or the last checkpoint) and add all transactions for which we encounter Begin Transaction entries to the TT.
 Whenever an End Log entry is found, the corresponding transaction is removed.
-The last Sequence Number for each transaction is of course also maintained.
+The last Sequence Number for each transaction is also maintained.

 During the same run we also fill the dirty page table by adding a new entry whenever we encounter a page that is modified and not yet in the DPT.
 This however only computes a superset of all dirty pages at the time of the crash, since we don't check the actual database file whether the page was written back to the storage.